 - issued within the framework of the Euro Medium Term Notes Programme of the Kingdom of Belgium;

-- placed by dealers who are designated by issuance;
+- placed by primary dealers who are designated by issuance;

 - dematerialised and held in an accounting system to which CLEARSTREAM and EUROCLEAR have access.
 This debt may also take the form of a registered entry in the Ledger of the public debt.